 For those that enjoy working with leftovers, this is a delicious casserole that takes minutes to assemble and very little time in the oven.

 Planning meals ahead can be a real lifesaver for many working parents.
 And, I'm saying parents at this juncture because many are working from home.
 Both moms and dads are available to help with the everyday cooking.

-Friend and chef Laura Arredondo spends quite a bit of time in the kitchen.
+My friend and chef Laura Arredondo spends a lot of time in the kitchen.
 When you're a chef, this is what you do because you love it.
 There are some days that take hours to prepare a meal and others that only take minutes.